Fundamentals of Leadership (3 units)

 Strategic Management (3 units)

-Strategic management is concerned with the long-term direction, scope and performance of an organization.
+Strategic management is concerned with the long-term direction, scope and performance of an organisation.
 As such it draws on other disciplines (e.g. marketing, finance, economics, organisational behaviour) already covered in the Adelaide MBA.
-Whether the overall ‘strategy’ of an organization emerges from the interplay of functional departments or is a ‘grand plan’ devised by one group, its implementation takes place at the functional/process level where goals, plans and actions need to align with other departments as part of a coherent orientation.
-Hence all managers need to understand how their roles and functions are part of the overall strategy of the organization.
+Whether the overall ‘strategy’ of an organisation emerges from the interplay of functional departments or is a ‘grand plan’ devised by one group, its implementation takes place at the functional/process level where goals, plans and actions need to align with other departments as part of a coherent orientation.
+Hence all managers need to understand how their roles and functions are part of the overall strategy of the organisation.